Garbage, Recycling, Bulk, and Household Hazardous Waste

 Items not accepted include: tires, ammunition, flares, fireworks, explosives, bio-hazardous waste, and commercially-generated waste.

-Currently, these are the events scheduled (schedule subject to change based on Coronavirus status):
+Currently, these are the events scheduled (schedule subject to change):

 9:00am-2:00pm at 6011 Nob Hill Road, Tamarac